 In general, there are no special preparations required before the ultrasound but your doctor may provide you with specific instructions.
 Dress in clothes that allow for easy access to examine the abdominal area, otherwise, a medical gown will be provided.

-A water-based gel is used to improve the transmission of the ultrasound waves; however, should you have any allergies to gel it is important to let the ultrasound technician know.
+A water-based gel is used to improve the transmission of the ultrasound waves.
+However, should you have any allergies to gel, it is important to let the ultrasound technician know before the examination.
 In addition, please let the ultrasound technician know if you have had any previous surgery around the imaged area.

-When ready, the ultrasound technician will apply a small amount of a water-based gel to the transducer head, and gently move it along your abdomen with mild to moderate pressure to capture clear images.
+Upon arrival, you will be shown to a private room where the ultrasound technician will offer you a medical gown to change into if needed.
+You will be asked to remove any jewellery that may interfere with the ultrasound procedure.
+When ready, the ultrasound technician will apply a small amount of a water-based gel to the transducer head and gently move it along the abdominal area with mild to moderate pressure to capture clear images.
 Once all necessary images have been captured, you will be able to wipe off the gel and get dressed.

-The assessment will be approximately 30 minutes long.
+The assessment is approximately 30 minutes long.

-Soon after your appointment, a radiologist will review your images and send a report of your diagnosis to your general practitioner or family physician.
+Shortly after your appointment, a radiologist will review your images and send a report to your general practitioner or family physician.
 Once the report is reviewed, your doctor will contact you with the results.